Lithill/New-Egg-Champion-Website/readme.md

 I also tried giving header z-index 2 and that didn't work.

-Then I thought that maybe it was because of the relationship between the header and the image, so I set the left-logo image height to 100% and that worked.
+Then I thought that it may be because of the relationship between the header and the image, so I set the left-logo image height to 100% and that worked.
 But then the rest of the nav words are out of line, so I needed to change their line-height.

 3) I needed to change the header height to pixels rather than % so that I could set the margin-top correctly for the 1st image on the index page to remove gaps or hiding of the image.
 This meant I also needed to change the line-height of the text again.

-4) I couldn't seem to center the text on big-egg-3.
+4) I could not seem to centre the text on big-egg-3.
 I tried text-align, and margin-left & right auto.
-These didn't work, so I used right: 38%; instead.
+These did not work, so I used right: 38%; instead.

-5) The index page needed a payoff so I made a video.
+5) The index page needed a payoff, so I made a video.
 I had difficulty getting video to show.
 This website helped - [Free Code Camp](https://forum.freecodecamp.org/t/youtube-refused-to-connect/245262).
-I then had difficulties with sizing, and used this as I wanted it full screen - [Stack Overflow](https://stackoverflow.com/questions/24157940/iframe-height-auto-css).
-But it was too big and text got missed out when you played it.
+I then had difficulties with sizing and used this as I wanted it full screen - [Stack Overflow](https://stackoverflow.com/questions/24157940/iframe-height-auto-css).
+But it was too big, and text got missed out when you played it.
 Nothing I tried worked out, so I made a div to fit the video to.
-Ended up doing this, but it wasn't responsive:
+Ended up doing this, but it was not responsive:

  .container {
     width: 100vi;